neroshop/neroshop/external/curl/docs/INTERNALS.md

  Everything LDAP is in `lib/ldap.c` and `lib/openldap.c`.

 <a name="email"></a>
-E-mail
+Email
 ======

- The e-mail related source code is in `lib/imap.c`, `lib/pop3.c` and `lib/smtp.c`.
+ The email related source code is in `lib/imap.c`, `lib/pop3.c` and `lib/smtp.c`.

 <a name="general"></a>